 We have no long-term merchandise supply contracts, and we typically transact business on an order-by-order basis.
 We source our merchandise in two ways: through the use of buying agents, and by purchasing merchandise directly from trading companies and manufacturers.
-In fiscal 2006, we worked with eleven buying agents, who together supported our relationships with vendors of approximately 70% to 75% of our merchandise, with one buying agent supporting our relationships with vendors that supplied approximately 50% of our merchandise.
+In fiscal 2007, we worked with eleven buying agents, who together supported our relationships with vendors of approximately 60% of our merchandise, with one buying agent supporting our relationships with vendors that supplied approximately 50% of our merchandise.
 In exchange for a commission, our buying agents identify suitable vendors and coordinate our purchasing requirements with the vendors by placing orders for merchandise on our behalf, ensuring the timely delivery of goods to us, obtaining samples of merchandise produced in the factories, inspecting finished merchandise and carrying out other administrative communications on our behalf.
-In fiscal 2006, we worked with two trading companies, purchasing approximately 16% of our merchandise from one trading company.
+In fiscal 2007, we worked with two trading companies, purchasing approximately 25% of our merchandise from these companies.
 Trading companies control factories which manufacture merchandise and also handle certain other shipping and customs matters related to importing the merchandise into the United States.
-We sourced the remaining 84% of our merchandise by dealing directly with manufacturers both within the United States and abroad with the majority of whom we have long-term, and we believe, stable relationships.
+We sourced the remaining 15% of our merchandise by dealing directly with manufacturers both within the United States and abroad with the majority of whom we have long-term, and we believe, stable relationships.

-Our sourcing base currently consists of approximately 110 vendors who operate 230 factories in approximately 23 countries, with about half of our merchandise supplied by our top 10 vendors.
+Our sourcing base currently consists of approximately 141 vendors who operate 225 factories in approximately 24 countries.
+Our top 10 vendors supply 52% of our merchandise.